owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 ### Website Security

 Serving as a web server administrator recently (in addition to development, database management, website building, designer and even logo designer lately - the life of many non-profit web people), I felt there was still more I needed to know about securing the stack from bottom up.
 Two sessions attended were very enlightening if not a touch sobering, kicking some things I hadn't thought about into gear.
-This also sparked some discussions with other companies such as [Black Mesh](https://www.blackmesh.com/), [Acquia](https://www.acquia.com/) and [Pantheon](https://www.getpantheon.com/) about value-added hosting services in this area for the future, freeing me up to focus more on user experience and design.
+This also sparked some discussions with other companies such as [Black Mesh] *-link archived-*, [Acquia](https://www.acquia.com/) and [Pantheon](https://www.getpantheon.com/) about value-added hosting services in this area for the future, freeing me up to focus more on user experience and design.

 ![web server security](/images/security2.jpg)